 Give in Honor of Bill Womack

 Lincoln University was founded in 1854 as the nation's first degree-granting Historically Black College and University, or HBCU.
 It is named in honor of President Abraham Lincoln.
 During its first 100 years, Lincoln graduated approximately 20 percent of the black physicians and more than 10 percent of the black attorneys in the nation.
-Bill graduated from Lincoln University at age 19, Valedictorian of his class.
-As education was always of great importance to Bill, we plan to establish a scholarship at Lincoln in his memory.
-You can contribute to the scholarship by donating to Lincoln University.
+Bill graduated from Lincoln at age 19, valedictorian of his class.
+Since education was very important to Bill, he left money for Lincoln University in his will, and we have established a scholarship in his honor.
+You can contribute to the scholarship by donating directly to Lincoln University.
 Choose "other" in the drop down menu, and type "William M Womack, MD" in the blank field.
 (You can also mail a check to Lincoln University and write "William M. Womack, MD" in the notes section).

 University of Virginia